JesusCarb/Prism/README.md

-Programmed by Origin, BlueTrip, Jeebus and RemyRose.
+Programmed by Origin, BlueTrip, JesusCarb and RemyRose.

 If you want to play the game, double-click on prism.exe.